mkraenz/thousand-trees-climate-action-visualizer/apps/frontend/docs/tree-syncing-flow.md

   - render trees from database (if not empty, otherwise same as `on sign up`)
   - warn the user that n trees created before sign-in have been lost
 - f) not signed in
-  - try render trees from local storage
+  - [ ] try render trees from local storage

 Question: What happens if we get signed out automatically? - for now, same as e) - maybe in the future, if trees from local storage and from database are identical (deep-equal), then no need to warn the user

+### Invariant

+when signed in, local storage does not matter at all (except for sign up for a few seconds) when signed in, local storage is never written to

+In general,
+signed out uses local storage
+signed in uses database (and never local storage) sign up writes local storage to database